This post may contain affiliate links. Please read our disclosure policy.

 Docking a pie crust allows the steam from the baking crust to escape in a controlled fashion.
 You know us pastry people are all about control and this is no different.
 Without docking, the crust will puff up irregularly even if blind baking with weights.
 As soon as the weights are removed, the crust will puff unless it is already fully baked.

 - When you are baking a pie crust without a filling.
 This is also called blind baking or par-baking.

 When do you NOT need to dock a pie crust?

 - If you are baking it 100% of the time with a filling,

-Some examples of pies that you do not need to or should not dock are pumpkin pie, buttermilk pie, pecan pie, double crust pies like apple pie, or chess pie.
+Some examples of pies that you do not need to or should not dock are pumpkin pie with a twist, old-fashioned buttermilk pie, bourbon pecan pie, double crust pies like cinnamon apple pie, or lemon chess pie.

 Do I have to weight a docked crust for blind baking?

 This depends.
 If you are using a pâte sucrée or a pâte sablée, you do not need to weight a docked crust for blind baking.
 If you are using a pâte brisée or a flaky crust, the crust will still puff up irregularly even if docked.
 This just means you did a great job of making nice sheets of butter in your pastry!
 Find more tips on how to blind bake pie crust in this post.